-The community council does not meet in June.
-Our next community meeting will be held at the Rec Center at 7pm on Tuesday, July 7th.
+Our next community meeting will take place at the Rec Center at 7pm on Tuesday, March 4th.
 Please join us!

 Here are some ways you can help keep our neighborhood safe!